 Load balancing in general is a complicated process, but there’s some secret sauce in managing DNS along with multiple load balancers in the cloud.
 It requires that you draw from a few different sets of networking and “cloudy” concepts.
-In this second article in my best practices series (my first post covered how to use credentials within RightScale for storing sensitive or frequently used values), I’ll explain how to set up load balancers to build a fault-tolerant, highly available web application in the cloud.
+In this second article in my best practices series, I’ll explain how to set up load balancers to build a fault-tolerant, highly available web application in the cloud.

 Here’s what you’ll need:

 - Multiple A records for a host name in the DNS service of your choice